Ever wondered why Durham is called, ‘Land of the Prince Bishops’? Journey back to medieval times to find out how it all began.

 Richard Trevor - Bishop 1752 to 1771

-Make sure you visit Auckland Castle too.
+Make sure you visit Auckland Palace too.
 It was once the residence of Prince Bishops such as Bishop Trevor.
 He was a strong supporter of the Jewish community and was a sponsor of the Jewish Naturalisation Act of 1753, which would give Jewish immigrants the same rights as those born in England.
 However, the act was repealed in 1755.

 To show his sympathy for the Jews, the Bishop bought twelve of the thirteen magnificent paintings of Jacob and His Twelve Sons by Francisco de Zurbarán.
 The price was just £124 but the collection is now worth £15 million!
-You can admire them in The Long Dining Room of the castle.
+You can admire them in The Long Dining Room of the palace.
 There is a facsimile of Benjamin and the original is at The Spanish Gallery .

 Black Stairs inside Durham Castle.
 Pineapple carvings.